 Note: Much like your major, your career can take a turn at any point.
 You can apply your community thinking to anything in the business world: product, support, development, writing, marketing, and more.
 Don’t feel limited in only taking on roles with “community manager” as the title!
 Carve your own career pathway, suggest new roles, and feel empowered to take big leaps from here.

-In essence, finding your path to community management is about really listening to the skills you possess that would serve your members in the best way.
+In essence, finding your path to becoming a community manager is about really listening to the skills you possess that would serve your members in the best way.
 Having deep interest and skills in relationships, communication, organization and engagement are great stepping stones to your ideal community career.

 Interested in sharing your own community story?
-Participate in a CMX community career path Facebook Group thread.
+Join us in the CMX Community.